meilisearch/documentation/learn/advanced/chronological_filtering_sorting.md

 ## Preparing your documents

-To filter and sort search results based on chronological values, your documents must have a numeric field containing a [UNIX timestamp](https://kb.narrative.io/what-is-unix-time).
-In this videogames dataset, the release year is formatted as a timestamp:
+To filter and sort search results chronologically, your documents must have at least one numeric field containing a [UNIX timestamp](https://kb.narrative.io/what-is-unix-time).

+As an example, consider a database of video games.
+In this dataset, the release year is formatted as a timestamp:

 ```json
 [